prydin/the-bog-standard/README.md

 If you haven't joined that site, you should!
 Power Supply Rejection Ratio (PSRR), so I went with an unregulated design.

-All grounds (signal, earth and power) meet at the DC side of the power supply and the PCB layout provides connectors for tying the grounds together.
-In preliminary tests, there was no audible hum or noise.